emaphis/get-programming-fsharp/Lessons/Lesson02/readme.txt

-Lesson 2 Creating your first F# program
+Lesson 2 Creating your first F# programf  - pg 25

-Quick check 2.1  pg 30.
-1 What are the two basic project types for F# shipped with Visual Studio?
-A- console apps
-   class libraries.

-2 What is the [<EntryPoint>] attribute for?
-A- Indicates to the CLR which function is the entry point.

-3 What are the two types of F# files in a project?
-A-  *.fs   F# source code
-    *.fsx  F# script files
+This chapter deals with creating and running F# projects

+Now you try  - pg 26

 2.3 Writing your first F# program  - pg 27, 31
 ./MyFirstFSharpApp